psychemedia/island-storynotes/noyes-highwayman.md

 The sun begins to set, and a red ribbon snakes its way across the moor towards the inn.
 A red-coated troop of the King's men, marching across the moor.

 They enter the inn, say nothing to the landlord, but accept his ale nevertheless.
-Then they force his daughter upstairs to her room, gagged her, bind her, her hands behind her back, sit her at the end of the bed, looking out to the moor from the window.
+Then they force his daughter upstairs to her room, gag her, bind her, her hands behind her back, sit her at the end of the bed, looking out to the moor from the window.
 A gun to her breast, and another at a her back.
-Bess looks out over the moor as the soldiers mock her and taunt her, stroke her cheek and stroke her hair.
+Bess looks out over the moor as the soldiers mock her and taunt her, stroke her cheek and caress her hair.
 "A pretty one, this..."

 "Look for me by moonlight; watch for me by moonlight; I'll come to thee by moonlight, though hell should bar the way!"
 And she knew what she must do.